tarunsharma3/tarunsharma3.github.io/subdir/numbered_gfm.md

 # Numbered list with a Special Marker

 1)  Asia continent

 2)  North America continent

 3)  Europe continent

 4)  …Rest to be Filled Later…

 I can refer to the above point of Europe (3).
+Only, if using pandoc I convert this .md file to another .md file with output type -t as gfm.

 # Quotes

 ## Block-quotes

-> We want to refer to this text so putting it into block quote This is a
+> We want to refer to this text so putting it into block quote

-> good example
+This is a good example

 ## Inline-quotes